 Provide owner with timely information about grant requirements related to the Project, including any required bidding of contracts and work plan approvals by State Historic Preservation Office (SHiPO) staff.

 Reimburse Owner at documented milestones (see Timeline and Reimbursement Milestones) upon receipt of acceptable documentation of expenses.
-Acceptable documentation includes invoices, receipts, and similar proof of purchases related to the project.
+Acceptable documentation includes invoices, receipts, and similar proof of purchases related to the project, as well as any documentation of required inspections or permits.

 Owner Commitments